 I met a handsome Norwegian preacher’s son at a church retreat when I was a freshman in high school and married him six years later.
 After 40 years of raising a family and serving in ministry, I have just now caught my breath, looked at myself in the mirror and asked, “What do you have to say?”

 I have a degree in Vocal Music Performance from the University of Wisconsin – LaCrosse.
 I am the wife of a pastor, mom to four grown and married kids, and Nonnie to eleven grands.
 After homeschooling for 12 years I began a career in ministry as the Christian Education Director at my church.
-This has given me the opportunity to write and lead several women’s Bible studies.
-I am also the music director for the contemporary worship service.
+This gave me the opportunity to write and lead several women’s Bible studies.
+I recently stepped down from my position to make room for serving my family and writing.
+I continue as the music director for the contemporary worship service.
 I love to gather people around my table over a simple meal, look them in the eye and say, “Tell me your story.”

 I hopes this blog, “a small drop of ink,” will give readers a fresh look at faith and a ripple of refreshment.
 My life is dedicated to serving The Word, who became flesh and lived among us.
 May He inspire every drop.